 Be sure to follow the instructions in the package for best results.
 I washed my face with the Prep cleanser first, then got to work de-fuzzing.

 One area where you need to be really cautious is around the brow line.
-I was very careful not to get too close and cut any of my actual brow hairs; I only trimmed the fuzz that was just above them.
-You also shouldn’t use it on your nose, because it’s too curved and easy to cut.
+I was very careful not to get too close and cut any of my actual brow hairs; I only trimmed the fuzz just above them.
+Be careful around the nose, too, since it's curved and easier to cut.

 All-in-all, it's a really good product!
 My skin feels much smoother now that I've used it, and I'm looking forward to applying makeup to see if it goes on better (I'll let you know!).
 It'll be nice not to have powder catch in the fuzz and to have smoother skin for photos.

 If you have any questions, please let me know in the comments!
-Be sure to follow on Bloglovin’ so you’ll never miss a post or sign up for our weekly email.
-You may also want to read Skin Care Products Worth the Splurge and the Top 10 Do’s and Don’ts for Teen Skincare.
+You may also want to read my Top 10 Do's and Don'ts for Teen Skincare.